Scientific Journeys of the BIOVEG network, September 27-29, 2010, UASVM Cluj-Napoca

 If food is a vital necessity, the overall diet is different between rich and poor countries.
 In poor countries, cereals, roots and tubers cover 66% of eaten plants.
 In rich countries, fruits and vegetables play a much larger role (19% vs. 11%).
 In rich countries, attention is increasingly paid to the nutritional quality and food intakes for a better life.
 In poor countries, it is foremost eat to survive.

 Nearly 900 million peoples suffering from hunger in the world but 90% of them live in developing countries.
-India (231 MH) is at the head, followed by sub-Saharan Africa (212 MH), Asia - Pacific (189 MH) and China (123 MH).
+India (231 MH) is at the head, followed by sub-Saharan Africa (212 MH), Asia- Pacific (189 MH) and China (123 MH).
 The rest of the world has barely 100 MH malnourished peoples.
-However, the Pacific area of Asia provided the world in many domesticated plant species (Citrus, numerous fruits and vegetables).
+However, the Pacific area of Asia provided the world with many domesticated plant species (Citrus, numerous fruits and vegetables).

 Tools to describe biodiversity of plant species for food diversification have made many advances in recent years.
 New technologies allow deep and detailed analysis of the biodiversity and quality of the food supply.
 Several different and complementary disciplines such as genetics, microbiology, biochemistry and physiology are involved.
 Beyond the simple description step, it is to improve products or value-added varieties and also to maintain traditional pools of genetic diversity for tomorrow.
 We must also appeal to disciplines such as plant breeding or the wide range of plant biotechnologies to generate new diversity aspects and to preserve existing genetic resources.
 This requires of course a broad collaboration of local people, the best able to defend their specificities.